-- Significance: Irish Christian monks consider it as a main hub of their monastic life.
+- Significance: Irish Christian monks consider it as the main hub of their monastic life.

-- How To Reach: To reach Skellig Michael one has to fly to the Shannon Airport and then take a 3 hour drive to gateway town of Portmagee and then take a hour long boat ride to reach the base of the Island.
+- How To Reach: To reach Skellig Michael one has to fly to the Shannon Airport and then take a 3-hour drive to the gateway town of Portmagee and then take an hour-long boat ride to reach the base of the Island.

 - Nearest International Airport: Shannon Airport.

 Come to Skellig Michael and it will take you to the pre-Christian era.
 An amazing land that will provide you a unique opportunity to see the monastic activities performed by the Irish Monks in the pre-Christian era, the appeal of Skellig Michael only starts from there.
 It’s a completely different world with its amazing solitary.
 They say, loneliness has its own words.
 And truly they say.
 Skellig Michael with, its appealing isolation, has a lot to say to the tourists.
 And it is a treat for any traveler to listen to what the place has to say — alone or with your near ones.